ibm-cloud-docs/adopt-enterprise-architecture/README.md

-# migrate-enterprise-account-architecture
+# adopt-enterprise-architecture
-Documentation repository for migrate-enterprise-account-architecture
+Documentation repository for the adopt-enterprise-architecture white paper